 Marula oil rich in fatty acids exhibits moisturising, hydrating and occlusive properties.
 As the oil is non-irritating and provides a moisturising effect with moderate prevention of transepidermal water loss, average moisture retention properties and noteworthy occlusive effects, its inclusion in cosmetic products based on its traditional use may be justified depending on the application.
 Similar findings can be applied to Cacay.
 In our Independent Scientific Clinical Study (a 21-subject randomised trial conducted in 2018), we learned that 10% Cacay Oil improved skin surface hydration in 100% of participants in one application only and it demonstrated gradual increase of hydration (moisturisation of the skin) throughout the day without re-applying leading to a conclusion to reduce transepidermal water loss.

-Try our own Cacay oil in our Everyday Face Oil to see the benefits in action.
+Try our own EVERYDAY CACAY OIL Collection to see the benefits in action.
 As our customers say ‘Love at first try’ !
 And read our Cacay Oil reviews.